Elias Díaz Player Props: Rockies vs. Braves

-The Colorado Rockies and Elias Diaz (.368 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+Elias Diaz -- 2-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Bryce Elder on the hill, on June 17 at 4:10 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Braves.
+In his most recent appearance, he strung together two hits (going 2-for-3) against the Braves.

 Elias Díaz Game Info & Props vs. the Braves